 @dstAddr – The required destination address of the DSTP Tunnel Stream.
 This may be a multicast or unicast address.

 @dstPort – The required destination port of the DSTP Tunnel Stream.
-Note that according to A/331 Section 6.1 [4], all destination addresses and port combinations must be unique across the broadcast.
+Note that, according to A/331 Section 6.1 [4], all destination address and port combinations must be unique across the broadcast.
 Therefore, each Data Source packet Stream received by an ALP Generator must have a unique address/port and shall be routed only to a single PLP.

 @srcAddr – An optional source address for the DSTP Tunnel Stream.
 This attribute is required if IGMP version 3 is being used by the routing system to identify the desired source of the DSTP packet Stream.